OpenSidewalks/OpenSidewalks-Schema/README.md

 |   |
 |:- |
 | **Description**
-| An areas where pedestrians can travel freely in all directions.
+| An area where pedestrians can travel freely in all directions.
 | **Subtype of**
 | *None*
 | **Geometry**